gbif/ipt/dataHostingCentres.md

 ## USA

+The [iDigBio IPT](http://ipt.idigbio.org) provides helpdesk support to new data publishers in the US, and data publishing resources for datasets needing data mobilization support.
+Please contact the Joanna McCaffrey at jmccaffrey@flmnh.ufl.edu for assistance.

+[VertNet](http://vertnet.org/) provides helpdesk support to new publishers in the US, and hosting support for datasets on the [VertNet IPT](http://ipt.vertnet.org/).
+Please contact Laura Russell <larussell@vertnet.org> for assistance.

 The [United States Geological Survey (USGS)](http://www.usgs.gov/) provides helpdesk support to new publishers in the United States partnered or affiliated with the USGS or the U.S. Federal Government, and hosting support for datasets on the [USGS BISON IPT](https://bison.usgs.gov/ipt).
 Please contact <bison@usgs.gov> for assistance.
 Also note the USGS hosts IPTs for the following organisations/resources:
 + [Ocean Biogeographic Information System USA - OBIS-USA](https://www1.usgs.gov/obis-usa/ipt/)
 + [Nonindigenous Aquatic Species (NAS) information resource for the USGS](https://nas.er.usgs.gov/ipt/)
 + [USGS Biodiversity Information Serving Our Nation (BISON) IPT](https://bison.usgs.gov/ipt)

-[VertNet](http://vertnet.org/) provides helpdesk support to new publishers in the United States, and hosting support for datasets on the [VertNet IPT](http://ipt.vertnet.org/).
-Please contact Laura Russell <larussell@vertnet.org> for assistance.

 ## Certification